 Click on in the creative preview if you want remove that creative from your campaign.

 6. Click Budget & Spend Type and choose between Manual (Flat CPM) or Optimized (Dynamic CPM).
 Bucksense suggests that advertisers choose the Optimized option to let Bucksense Smart Algorithm automatically adjust campaign CPM to reach the CPA goal.
 Select your Optimization Basis (CPC or CPL/CPI/CPA) and enter your Optimization Goal and your Budget.

 OPTIMIZED: select your Optimization Basis (CPC or CPL/CPI/CPA), enter your Optimization Goal, your Budget Type (capped or unlimited, the Total Campaign Budget, the Daily Cap and the Pace (spend as fast as possible or spend evenly throughout the day).

-You can also set an Impression Cap and/or a Click Cap (daily):
+You can also set an Impression Cap and/or a Click Cap (Daily or Total):

 For example, if you set a Daily impression cap of 20,000 then no more than 20,000 impressions can be served per day.